It's Alright (East 17 song): Music video

 The music video for "It's Alright" was directed by Chris Clunn and Lawrence Watson.
 They had previously directed the video for "Slow It Down".
 "It's Alright" begins with band members Brian Harvey and Tony Mortimer in a dark room, in front of a red stage curtain.
 Harvey sings while Mortimer plays the piano.
 As the rhythm kicks in, the band appears performing on a stage in front of a large crowd of young people.
 Different colors appear in the backdrop throughout the video, and the members of the band often performs while standing on large pyramide-like stairs.
 As the video nears its end, we're back with Harvey in front of the red stage curtain again.
-"It's Alright" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-The video was later made available on London Records' official YouTube channel in 2017, and as of early 2025, it had generated more than 24 million views.
+"It's Alright" was a Box Top on British music television channel The Box in the beginning of January 1994.
+In February, the video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.